leothorp/loggle/README.md

     func: ({ message: { asSegments, asString }, metadata }) => {
       console.log(...asSegments);
     },

+    // if true, when multiple tabs are open to your page, each tab will log the aggregated log output from all other tabs.
+Useful for debugging a sequence of events spanning multiple tabs.
+    aggregateTabs: false
   },

   // The `metadata` property is either an object, or a function which returns an object,